harshubhasky/Chip_Design/README.md

 </p>

-How magic is able to find the inside edge of dnwell not covered with nwell ?.
+How magic is able to find the inside edge of dnwell not covered with nwell?.
 It uses a templayer nwell_missing
 Where it makes dnwell grow by 0.4um and_not with dnwell shrink of 1.03um and-not with nwell region.
 If anything remains, then it is a drc error.
 This complicated rule is compute intensive.
 But in some cases this is the only way to catch drc errors.